kissplugins/KISS-woo-shipping-settings-debugger/PROJECT-SELFTESTS.md

 - [ ] CSV export rate limiting: respects configured window; returns clear error when rate limit hit.
 - [ ] Security regressions: ensure CSV export and test endpoints enforce nonce, capability fallback, and do not leak sensitive data.
 - [ ] Stable registration: AJAX actions are registered once, from one place, avoiding duplicates/races.

+## Deferred Phase: Formatting Tests
+The following tests are intentionally deferred to a dedicated phase so functional logic can proceed without coupling to presentation assertions:

+- [ ] Bold formatting fidelity: verify preservation of <strong> for product names (Kratom, Amanita, THC-A/THCA) and State/City/County names across scanner outputs.
+- [ ] Product/location term-driven bolding: ensure product/location terms are bolded where appropriate, while avoiding over-bolding (e.g., prepositions like "of").

+Rationale: Bold formatting is a UX/presentation concern; while the behavior remains supported in code, strict tests are deferred to avoid false negatives during rapid scanner iteration.
+Comments in scanner-trait.php document the contract to preserve bolding.

 ## PHPDoc Guidelines for Self-Tests
 All self-test server-side code must include PHPDoc blocks: